hellosunking/Ktrim/README.md

 ---

+## Release of version 1.3
+The author is pleased to release version 1.2 of Ktrim.
+In this version, Ktrim reports the number of adapter dimers in the sequencing data.
+You may visit [here](https://support.illumina.com/bulletins/2019/10/what-are-adapter-dimers-.html) for more information on adapter dimers.

 ## Release of version 1.2
-The author is pleased to release version 1.2 of Ktrim.
 The major improvements in this version are:
 1. Support `Gzip` compressed file as input (requires `zlib`; ~30% slower than plain text)
 2. Support quality trimming using a window, while not just 1 base
 3. Optimize tail-hits for paired-end data.
 Over-trim rate shows a 10-fold decrease (from 3.8% to 0.37%)